-Economic accounts for agriculture have been published by the Statistical Office of the European Communities since 1964 (cf. 'Agricultural Statistics 1963/4').
-For the first few years, the concepts, definitions and rules of accounting were not uniform and it was not until 1969 that the six original Member States began to use the European system of integrated economic accounts (ESA) as the basis for their calculations covering the period from 1963 onwards.
-In 1969 also, the system of economic accounts for agriculture (EAA) was supplemented by the system of economic accounts for forestry (EAF), which was based on the ESA from the start.
+Economic accounts for agriculture have been published by Eurostat since 1964 (see 'Agricultural Statistics 1963/64').
+For the first few years, the concepts, definitions and rules of accounting were not uniform and it was not until 1969 that the six original Member States began to use the European System of Integrated Economic Accounts (ESA) as the basis for their calculations covering the period from 1963 onwards.
+In 1969 also, the system of Economic Accounts for Agriculture (EAA) was supplemented by the system of Economic Accounts for Forestry (EAF), which was based on the ESA from the start.